Gaz1676/java-project.3/README.md

 3. Ask the user if they are a member(m) or a trainer(t).

-    a.
-If the user selected to login, verify that the email entered is stored in the appropriate arraylist i.e. the members or trainers list.
+    * If the user selected to login, verify that the email entered is stored in the appropriate arraylist i.e. the members or trainers list.
 If the email doesn’t exist, print out “access denied” to the console and exit the program.

-    b.
-If the user selected to register, ask the user to enter the required details for the member/trainer.
+    * If the user selected to register, ask the user to enter the required details for the member/trainer.
 If a user enters an email that is already used in the system (for either trainers/members), ask let them know it is an invalid email and ask them to enter a new one.